 Pulse (Action Feed)

-A prioritized stream of AI-generated tasks, alerts, and recommendations.
+A prioritized stream of AI-generated tasks, alerts, and recommendations — your daily command center.

 Quality of Intent